 - Baseline biodiversity surveys in critical habitats

-COMMUNITY FOCUSWe are dedicated to helping the community conserve its natural resources and develop sustainably.
-Students become involved with the community, learning about the Caribbean culture and the challenges they face.
+We are dedicated to helping the community conserve its natural resources and develop sustainably.
+Students become involved with the community, learning about the Caribbean culture and island society.
 Community activities may include:

 - Providing swimming lessons and environmental education for local children